kvmanohar22/hawk/README.md

 <a name="launch"></a>
 ## Launch files
-- Launch a single camera node
+- Launch camera node with continuous triggering
   - ```bash
-      roslaunch bluefox2 single_node.launch
+      roslaunch bluefox2 test_continuous_triggering.launch
     ```
+  - By default, the images will be published on the topic `/hawk/camera_0/image_raw`
+  - To test the second camera, with serial number `26807580`, use the following command;
+  - ```bash
+      roslaunch bluefox2 test_continuous_triggering.launch device:=26807580
+    ```
-  - The images will be published on the topic `/hawk/camera_0/image_raw`
+  - In the above case, images will be published on the topic `/hawk/camera_0/image_raw`

 - Launch camera node with hardware triggering enabled
   - ```bash